zorts/datasciencecoursera/README.md

 datasciencecoursera
 ===================

 This repo was created to fulfill assignment 1.

+Presmably we will be storing stufff into it as the weeks progress.